What’s The Best Painkiller For Spinal Stenosis? A Complete Medication Guide

 Regain your mobility with Premia Spine!
 Contact us now

-The TOPS System is approved by the FDA for individuals between age 35 and 80 with degenerative spondylolisthesis and moderate to severe lumbar spinal stenosis.
+The TOPS System is approved by the FDA for individuals between the ages of 35 and 80 with degenerative spondylolisthesis and moderate to severe lumbar spinal stenosis.
 The FDA also labeled the TOPS System as superior to spinal fusion for these conditions.